What Are The UK's Best Impact Drivers?

-The compact profile, stubby nose and lack of torque control ring on the Impact Driver makes it quite distinct from the Drill Driver.
+The compact profile, stubby nose, and lack of torque control ring on the impact driver make it quite distinct from a drill driver.

 What Is An Impact Driver Used For?

-Well if you are considering any sort of construction or home improvement project read on!
+Well if you are considering any sort of construction, home improvement project or automotive use read on!

-As we said in the introduction they are great for driving larger screws, fasteners and bolts into less forgiving materials like harder wood, masonry and stone.
+They are great for driving larger screws, fasteners, and bolts into less forgiving materials like harder wood, masonry and stone.

-These are the tasks that would flatten your battery in minutes if you were using a regular Drill Driver!
+These tasks would flatten your battery in minutes if you were using a drill driver!

-So if you are building a deck or doing studwork, securing a timber frame, screwing down plywood or floorboard, hanging cabinets or driving into masonry then this is the tool of choice.
+So if you are building a deck or doing studwork, securing a timber frame, screwing down plywood or floorboard, hanging cabinets, driving into masonry or performing automotive work, then an impact driver is the tool of choice.

-Just ensure you use specialist Impact Driver bits for these tasks since standard bits will quickly fail with the increased levels of impact applied.
+But make sure you use specialist impact driver bits for these tasks since standard bits will quickly fail with the increased levels of impact applied.

 How Does An Impact Driver Work?

-The key feature of the Impact Driver is its ability when driving to detect resistance and automatically apply an extra proportional level of impact (hence its name) or torque to overcome it.
+The key feature of an impact driver is its ability when driving to detect resistance and automatically apply an extra proportional level of impact (hence its name) or torque to overcome it.

-It is important to note that the user has no control over when this extra force is applied, and therefore torque control rings /settings are not present on Impact Drivers.
+The user has no control over when this extra force is applied, and therefore there are no torque settings.

 When resistance is detected the motor engages a hammer which in turn strikes an anvil in the same direction the motor is turning.